jvoegele/external_service/README.md

 ## Usage Examples

 Below are some example usages of `ExternalService` that illustrate how to configure fuses and retries, and how to use the various forms of the `call` functions for using an external service reliably.
-The examples are adapted from the Ropig code base that was the original use case for `ExternalService`, and they show how to use `ExternalService` for interacting with Google's `Pub/Sub` messaging service.
+Some of the examples are adapted from the Ropig code base that was the original use case for `ExternalService`, and they show how to use `ExternalService` for interacting with Google's `Pub/Sub` messaging service.

 ### Fuse initialization

+This example shows how to initialize the fuse for a service, as well as how to apply automatic rate limiting to that service.

 ```elixir
 defmodule PubSub do